Don’t Get Hit by the Bus (Alone): Why a Low Bus Factor Will Wreck You

 Apple (2011): Steve Jobs dies, and the company scrambles to find its soul.

-When knowledge lives in one brain, your team’s stability is a house of cards.
+When knowledge resides in a single brain, your team’s stability is a house of cards.

 Lower morale: When one person carries the weight, everyone else disengages—or worse, panics.